Home/Quickstart

 val movies = orm.entity<Movie>()

-// One type-safe line.
-Movie_ is generated at compile time, so a typo fails to compile.
+// One type-safe line across the relation.
+Movie_ is generated at compile time,

 generated sql